lxWimbush/DiscreteConfidenceCurves/README.md

 # Confidence Curves Library

-This Python library provides a robust framework for generating and analyzing **confidence curves**.
+This Python library provides a robust framework for generating **confidence curves** for univariate cases of inference over discrete data.
 A confidence curve can be considered analogous to a stack of nested confidence intervals, and provides a representation of the **possibility** of different parameter values for a given statistical distribution, based on observed data.

-The **converted** confidence curves in this script correct the conservatism that is inherent in simply **direct** curves developed by simply stacking confidence intervals directly from the confidence box (c-box).
+The **converted** confidence curves in this script follow the process described by Balch[^1], and correct the conservatism that is inherent in simply **direct** curves developed by simply stacking confidence intervals directly from the confidence box (c-box).
 They also allow for belief assignment that is protected from false confidence.

 Note that calculation can become extremely expensive when the size of the observable sequence of outcomes gets very large.
 For example with the binomial case, it can take a few minutes at the moment to generate the relevant curve for `n=1000`.
 In this case, the difference between the direct and converted curve is likely to be so small that it may make more sense to simply use the direct curve for computational efficiency.